Tamias Nettle's Storytelling

 Three or four more parts joined in later meetings, saying they'd been feeling discouraged or marginalized but now that I'm using sociocracy, they'll participate.
 Sometimes voices or perspectives show up identifying as ancestors or spirit guides rather than parts of Tamias.
 I welcome them and their input, and I do not give them consent rights in decision-making.
 Trippiest of all, one participant who had been at that first meeting admitted to not really being a part of Tamias, and left.

 With 20-some parts in every round, some of them struggling with the format, some needing emotional support in the middle of the meeting, and the part that was facilitating pausing to look at the book and figure out what processes to use, four hours wasn't long enough to get much done.
 I wanted to have a full meeting with at least a check-in round, consent to the agenda, one agenda item, a meeting evaluation and a check-out round.
-What I did was more like consent to the agenda, look up appropriate process for the first agenda item, start the chosen process, get sidetracked by a part that really needs to take up space with its own emotional process and then turns out to also have something useful to say about the agenda item, continue the chosen process, realize it was 2 AM and I was falling asleep in the middle of a sentence, put my notes aside for next time and go to bed.
+What I did was more like consent to the agenda, look up appropriate process for the first agenda item, start the chosen process, get sidetracked by a part that really needs to take up space with its own emotional needs and then turns out to also have something useful to say about the agenda item, continue the chosen process, realize it was 2 AM and I was falling asleep in the middle of a sentence, put my notes aside for next time and go to bed.
 When I came back the next evening, I'd have new information or ideas I'd thought up during the day, so my Internal Sociocracy meetings never quite caught up with day-to-day life.
-I did make a few minor decisions in IS meetings that I could act on, and more importantly, these meetings were amazingly therapeutic.
+I did make a few minor decisions in meetings that I could act on, and more importantly, these meetings were amazingly therapeutic.
 Considering the external stresses I had to deal with at the time, I sort of expected to have a whole mental breakdown, and instead I was able to eat, sleep, parent, go to work and feel generally okay about myself.
 I'd never had such results from professional therapy.
 In fact, I've tried many kinds of professional therapy over the years and it basically doesn't work for me, so to invent a self-therapy method that really does work meant a lot to me.

 A few weeks later, I received an invitation to join an exclusive emotional process retreat.
 I'd been fishing for that invitation for years.
 However, there were some thing about it that weren't exactly what I had hoped for.